The King of Fighters XII: Development

-Developers of the game commented that their objective was to redraw all of the characters to give them more natural moves and more attractive designs.
-Due to the time it took to make the new designs, the game will not continue the storyline from the previous games.
-Due to this there will not be default teams even though some of their characters are playable.
-However, they confirmed they would finish Ash Crimson's storyline, which started in The King of Fighters 2003, in a future game.
+Developers of the game commented that their objective was to redraw all of the characters to give them more natural moves and more appealing designs.
+Due to the time it took to make the new designs, there were not neither narrative or teams.
 Between all the characters that were redrawn, Ash was the one who they worked the most.
 They reworked his moves and speech to be more consistent with the rest of the cast.
 In comparison to KOF XI, which used different artists for introductions, backgrounds, winning poses, etc., all of illustrations of this game will be made by Nona since the staff wanted to make the drawings more united.
 Although SNK keeps using the same people for music that they used in the previous game, the staff is not specifically conducting it.

 In the making of the designs, Nona first made 2D character graphics in dot-pixel forms.
 The team from SNK then took Nona's works and used 3D software tools to first make a 3D character.
 After selecting the moves from each characters, they were all changed to 2D to be used as a base for the finished work.
 Then, Nona and the staff added details to the original designs such as expressions and more descriptive clothes.
 Finally, the staff made fixes to each design to make the ones that would appear in the game.
 Nona found problems with the new designs since they were much bigger than the ones used in previous titles, noting them to be almost twice as big.
 As a result, the color palette and the details of the dot-pixels also increased.